othiym23/relvar/README.md

 serialized into a data dictionary.
 Note that object wrappers for JavaScript's built-in value objects (Strings, Numbers, etc) can be used directly.

+Because of how the elements compose, it should be able to declare an attribute that itself has a relvar type; relvar headings and bodies should be serializable.
+If performance is a concern, this may not be the best idea.

 #### `serialize`